 While avocados are by no means a miracle cure, they can contribute to a balanced, healthy diet, which could help you reduce your chances of getting breast cancer.

-In a review of research on the potential power of avocados, researchers from the University of California, Los Angeles looked at evidence that specific extracts of avocado can inhibit the growth of prostate cancer cells and oral cancer cells.
+In a review of research on the potential health benefits of avocados, researchers from the University of California, Los Angeles looked at evidence that specific extracts of avocado can reduce the growth of prostate cancer cells and oral cancer cells.

 But avocados would be considered part of a diet that is beneficial for breast health.
-One example of a healthy diet is the so-called Mediterranean diet, which involves daily vegetables, fruits, nuts, and whole grains, and eating lean proteins just a few times a week.
+One example of a healthy diet is the Mediterranean diet, which involves daily vegetables, fruits, nuts, and whole grains, and eating lean proteins just a few times a week.